caymenp/caymenp/README.md

    Hi, I'm Caymen!
   </h1>
   <h4>A little about me?</h4>
-<p>WGU Alum, B.S.
-Software Engineering.
-I am an advid and curious learner.
+<p>🎓 WGU Alum, B.S.
+Software Engineering. <br> I am an advid and curious learner.
 Always Googling something, most recently how many of an octupuses tenticals are its arms vs. its feet?.</p>
 </div>
 <div></div>
 <!--